Candy-Shop-Project/candy-shop-frontend/README.md

 > **Note**: Other endpoints that require authentication:
 - **POST /auth/users/**: Create a new user (restricted to authenticated users who are admins).

-## License

-This is a personal project to show modern web technologies in action.
-If for some reason you need to use this code for commercial purposes, please contact me: **tbudahov@gmail.com**.
-Thank you.